 At some point you will have to talk to the copywriter.
 Don’t correspond solely through email.
 The human touch is important.

 If you still really want to hire this person, ask these questions.
 You deserve to know who you’re about to do business with.
-Sure, it would have been nice if they did the proper job of providing these answers on a simple web page but again, you should not have to pay for the freelancer’s laziness and lack of preparation … so ask away.
-Here are a few:
+Sure, it would have been nice if they did the proper job of providing these answers on a simple web page but again, you should not have to pay for the freelancer’s laziness and lack of preparation.
+Ask away.

 - How did you get into copywriting?